rsyncOSX/rsyncuidocs/content/en/docs/settings/rsyncandpath.md

 #### Version rsync

-It is recommended to install the latest version of `rsync` using Homebrew. `RsyncUI` will determine the type of Mac you are using.
+It is recommended to install the latest version of `rsync`.
+RsyncUI provides direct path support for Homebrew on both Apple Silicon and Intel Macs.. `RsyncUI` will determine the type of Mac you are using.
 The default path for Homebrew is:

 - Intel-based Mac: `/usr/local/bin`
 - Apple Silicon: `/opt/homebrew/bin`

 #### Path rsync

 If `rsync` is installed by Homebrew, the path is set to the default value or `rsync` if it is part of your macOS.
-The *snapshot* feature requires version 3.2.x of `rsync`.
+The *snapshot* and *syncremote* feature requires the latest version of `rsync`.

 If the version of `rsync` is not installed by Homebrew, set the path to `rsync`.

 - If `Rsync v3.x` is enabled, set the optional path if not installed by Homebrew.
-- Any version of `rsync` will work, but only versions 2.6.9 and the latest release of version 3.2.x have been tested and verified.
+- Any version of `rsync` will work, but only versions 2.6.9 and the latest release of rsync have been tested and verified.

 #### Path for restore